£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 HPV (Human Papilloma Virus) Vaccinations

-HPV Vaccine for Men
+HPV Vaccine is also available for Men

 Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, penile cancer, anal cancer, and the spread of HPV to sexual partners, there are beneﬁts for men receiving this vaccine too.